LalithaPriya/DataDive/README.md

+# DataDive

+Hey there!
+Imagine having a tool that lets you customize large datasets to fit your exact needs as an engineer.
+As data gets bigger and specifications get more detailed, this tool is your go-to solution.
+It helps you tailor datasets to match your requirements perfectly.
+It's like having a personal data customization wizard at your fingertips!
+Get ready to take control like never before with **DataDive**.

 ## What it does

 We have built a very powerful dataset customization tool.

 ### Levels of granularity
 It is powerful because our tool lets user customize a dataset at multiple (Three) granularities.
 In our case we focus on Image classification dataset (Tiny-ImageNet-C)